Short-Term Projects

 Purpose and Eligibility

 The purpose of this Call for Ideas is to explore short-term project ideas in the Central Wasatch Commission project area that are largely “shovel-ready” for the Central Wasatch Commission to consider for funding.
 This means that if funding is received, the project will be ready to break ground with all planning, communication, and permits already completed and obtained at the time of application.
-Specifically, the project must:
+Specifically, the project must do each of the following:

 - Address one or more of the areas of focus for the Central Wasatch Commission: canyon transportation/transit, environmental protection, recreational stewardship, and/or economic sustainability.

-- If the project is proposed to occur on Forest Service land, the project should not require NEPA analysis or be a project for which NEPA is already completed.
+- If the project is proposed to occur on Forest Service land, the project should not require NEPA analysis, or be a project for which NEPA is already completed.

 - This is a new project that has not been funded by the CWC in previous grant cycles.